rackerlabs/rackspace-how-to/content/cloud-servers/quick-start-guide-create-your-first-website-on-cloud-servers.md

 ### Prerequisites

-The information in this guide is practical, so if plan to follow along step by step, you might need to download and install the following
+The information in this guide is practical, so if you plan to follow along step by step, you might need to download and install the following
 software: